jsoref/ceph/doc/rados/configuration/bluestore-config-ref.rst

 underlying drive space is allocated.
 This means that roughly (4KB - 1KB) == 3KB is allocated but never used, which corresponds to 300% overhead or 25% efficiency.
-Similarly, a 5KB user object will be stored as one 4KB and one 1KB RADOS object, again stranding 4KB of device capcity, though in this case the overhead is a much smaller percentage.
+Similarly, a 5KB user object will be stored as one 4KB and one 1KB RADOS object, again stranding 4KB of device capacity, though in this case the overhead is a much smaller percentage.
 Think of this in terms of the remainder from a modulus operation.
 The overhead *percentage* thus decreases rapidly as user object size increases.